The most powerful way to make a memorable impact in business presentations is to tell a story.

 Stories have allowed us to create and even reinvent our lives.

 Many of the gods, divine entities and even fairies come from storytelling.

 Can you imagine what life would be like without fairy tales?

-Stories can not only be a powerful tool for persuading and connecting with people but the good ones; well told, are remembered and inspire thought, feeling and action.
+Stories are not only be a powerful tool for persuading and connecting with people but the good ones; well told, are remembered.
+They play a significant role in inspiring thought, feeling and action; especially in business presentations.

-The PowerPoint goes up and we blind our listeners with facts, statistics and data that we believe will speak for itself.
+PowerPoint goes up and we blind our listeners with facts, statistics and data.

-Audiences don’t like to have to work too hard to understand a presentation and the one thing they value even less is feeling ambushed by data.
+Audiences don’t like to have to work too hard to understand a presentation.

-It’s my belief that a presentation without stories is more akin to a lecture.
+A presentation without stories is more akin to a lecture

-One reason professionals and leaders are reticent about including stories in their presentations is because they just don’t know where to start or what type of story to share.
+Many professionals just don’t know where to start or what type of story to share.

-Here are 7 types for you to consider for your next presentation.
+Here are 7 story types for you to consider

 1. The Window